Uber, Lyft ban conservative activist after anti-Muslim tweets

 “I‘m late to the NYPD press conference because I couldn’t find a non Muslim cab or @Uber @lyft driver for over 30 min!” she wrote in another Twitter post, referring to a Wednesday news conference about the attack in New York.

-Sayfullo Saipov, the Uzbek immigrant suspected of ploughing a truck into cyclists and pedestrians on a bike path, had been a driver for Uber, the company confirmed on Tuesday.
+Sayfullo Saipov, the Uzbek immigrant suspected of plowing a truck into cyclists and pedestrians on a bike path, had been a driver for Uber, the company confirmed on Tuesday.

 Saipov was charged in federal court on Wednesday with acting on behalf of the militant group Islamic State.